Andrewodwyer/City-Events-Blog/README.md

 10. Additional information from the Organiser aids to better Search Engine Optimisation

+### Libraries
+<a name="libraries"></a>

+- Django-cloudinary-storage: handling the images
+- Crispy-forms: making it easier to work with forms, providing better rendering and handling.
+- Django-summernote: Handling text
+- Crispy-bootstrap5==0.7 - A Crispy Forms template pack for Bootstrap 5

 ### Manual Testing user stories

+<a name="user-testing"></a>

 User Story |  Test | Pass
 --- | --- | :---: